Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/Proposal/06-Detailed-Plan/06-Detailed-Plan.md

 ## E Maturity-Models: DAO-Maturity-Model

-DAO-Maturity-Model: A repository adapting Quality Assurance Maturity-Models to progress distributed autonomous organisation (DAO) to Institutional Audit Standards is currently being prepared.
+**DAO-Maturity-Model**: A repository adapting Quality Assurance Maturity-Models to progress distributed autonomous organisation (DAO) to Institutional Audit Standards is currently being prepared.

 ## F Maturity-Models: QA Assessment of Catalyst Funding Process

-QA assessment of where the Catalyst Funding Process fits in the Blockchain Maturity Model and whether Catalyst can progress DAOs to Institutional Audit Standards is planned.
+A QA assessment of where the Catalyst Funding Process fits in the Blockchain Maturity Model and whether Catalyst can progress DAOs to Institutional Audit Standards is planned.

 **Estimated cost**: 2 ADA to mint an ADA Non-Fungible Token that records the support of Project Catalyst for QA-DAO.
 Set to $5 to cover currency value changes.